rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

         https://www.youtube.com/watch?v=vB9RlQqlAak

-World weapon: there's a free Sword just awaiting to be picked up before reaching The Cistern.
+World weapon: there's a free Sword just waiting to be picked up before reaching The Cistern.
 You can also get Swords from the enemies that appear along the Siren.